 Whether medication is recommended depends on your blood pressure reading and your risk of developing problems such as heart attacks or strokes.

 Your doctor will carry out some blood and urine tests, and ask questions about your health to determine your risk of other problems:

-- If your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home) but your risk of cardiovascular disease is low – you should be able to lower your blood pressure by making some changes to your lifestyle
+- if your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home) but your risk of other problems is low – you'll be advised to make some changes to your lifestyle

-- If your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home) but below 160/100mmHg – you will be offered medication to lower your blood pressure if you have existing or high risk of cardiovascular disease.
+- if your blood pressure is consistently above 140/90mmHg (or 135/85mmHg at home) and your risk of other problems is high – you'll be offered medication to lower your blood pressure, in addition to lifestyle changes

 The various treatments for high blood pressure are outlined below.
 You can also read a summary of the pros and cons of the treatments for high blood pressure, allowing you to compare your treatment options.